amy-tabb/calico/README.md

 ## Dependencies

-This code uses the Ceres, OpenCV 4.0, and Eigen libraries.
+This code uses the Ceres, OpenCV 4.0, OpenMP, and Eigen libraries.
 Ceres *can* be used without cmake, but is best used with cmake.
 I've included instructions for building with cmake, and the specific OpenCV libraries needed, as well as what OpenCV 3.x versions have worked without alteration.

 [Ceres](http://ceres-solver.org/)